Beginner chicken keepers often ask this question, probably because Spring is the most active and usual time for rearing and raising chicks.

 This is still a very manageable time of the year for chicks.
 Although the catalogs may not have the selection you want, there will still be plenty to choose from.

-In fact, if you live in a hot part of the country, it may be better to raise Fall chicks since they will be able to acclimate gradually.
+If you live in a hot part of the country, it may be better to raise Fall chicks since they will acclimate gradually.

 If the chicken yard they come from is filthy and covered in flies, the hens look unkempt – do not buy.

 Fall can bring night-time lows that leave frost on the ground, so make sure your birds are feathered out before you introduce them to the world.
-Being raised at a time when temperatures are a bit lower, your chicks are likely to find the winter months less stressful.
+Being raised when temperatures are a bit lower, your chicks are likely to find the winter months less stressful.

 If you’re lucky and your timing is good, the new pullets could be laying as early as February!

 They will be ready and able to perform ‘bug patrol’ at the first signs of activity, and the yearly molt won’t start for them until next Fall.